kanishkamisra/minicons/examples/surprisals.md

 (2) The sketch of those trucks haven't

-Converting this into a hypothesis dealing with surprisals, the model should therefore be "more surprised" to see (2) than (1).
+Converting this into a hypothesis dealing with surprisals, the model should be "more surprised" to see (2) than (1).

 `minicons` helps in performing such experiments: